Amartya101/TuBA/README.md

 ## Getting Started

-You will need an R version 3.4.0 or more recent in order to use the package
+You will need an R version 3.4.0 or more recent in order to use the package.

 ### Prerequisites